Klerpson/tatiana/_posts/en/2024-12-20-what-did-lindsay-lohan-do-to-her-face.md

 The actress has publicly confirmed her preference for **Morpheus8 treatment** at the prestigious Lucia Clinic in Dubai, headed by Dr. Radmila Lukian.
 This procedure, which I frequently combine in my practice, offers remarkable results for several reasons:

+1. **Microneedle Radiofrequency Technology**
+   - Deep collagen stimulation
+   - Enhanced skin texture improvement
+   - Natural and progressive results

+2. **Customized Protocol**
+   - 2-4 initial sessions
+   - Treatments every 4-5 weeks
+   - Scheduled maintenance

 ### Expert Analysis: The Evolution of Lindsay's Face

-As a specialist in facial rejuvenation, I work with Hollywood celebrities and recognize several key aspects of Lindsay's transformation.
+As a specialist in [facial rejuvenation]({{'en/facial-treatments/laser-rejuvenation' | relative_url}}), I work with Hollywood celebrities and recognize several key aspects of Lindsay's transformation.
 "What we're seeing isn't just one treatment," explains Beverly Hills-based Dr. Rita Seco.
 "It's a comprehensive approach to facial rejuvenation."

 | Treatment Aspect | Past Approach (2019) | Current Protocol (2024) |
 |-----------------|---------------------|------------------------|